poapxyz/poap-vote/README.md

 ## What it does

 POAP Vote is an open source, easy to fork, framework for anyone to ask questions (as in polls) to larger audiences preserving privacy but with notably strong sybil resistance.
-Because it's virtually imposible for a single human to get two POAP tokens, the community can be sure that the polls are not attacked by bot armies or dark DAOs.
+Because it's virtually impossible for a single human to get two POAP tokens, the community can be sure that the polls are not attacked by bot armies or dark DAOs.

 The polls can be run at very low or even no cost at all if done on a second layer.
 The Ethereum blockchain offers great composability and the capacity to add crypto-economic mechanics like incentives or punishments.